 Despite having always tuned pianos traditionally “by ear”, seasoned technicians have warmed to the idea of electronic tuning devices.
 The use of electronics in various forms for tuning pianos has been around for decades - initially looked on with distrust by 'old school' tuners and pianists.
 The early devices were expensive, bulky and daunting in the eyes of customers, who in many cases preferred to have their piano tuned 'the traditional way'.
 In recent years, electronic tuning devices have steadily grown in popularity with computerised software producing increasingly accurate results.
 Several excellent programs are indeed available for those technicians, who are prepared to pay a few hundred dollars and can take the time to become proficient in their use.
 Electronic tuning can be a complex process!

 Considering all that and being able to tune successfully for the last 35+ years, using only my ears for reference, an electronic tuner has never really been on my shopping list.
-That was until the arrival of the smartphone!
+Then came the arrival of the smartphone!
 It was only a matter of time before tuning applications became available that could be downloaded and put to use.
-Time for me to seize the opportunity!
-Enter Piano Meter Pro (above), the latest device that I have been using, which shines above the rest.
+Enter Piano Meter Pro (above), the recently released program that shines above the rest.
 This brilliant piece of software has been created by a developer/programmer in the United States who I can only describe as a genius.
 When put to the test, the strobe display indicates just how close to perfect each note can be tuned on the piano.
 Piano Meter Pro is responsive, filtering out all unwanted noise (such as in school halls) - and pin point accurate!
 Also all the notes tuned, appear on a graph that can be stored with other information exclusively for each client's piano.